 The webcam may be offline periodically, or wildlife only visible and active during certain times of the day or year.

 Enjoy a self-guided, multi-media nature tour around Alpine Pond or along nearby trails.

 Tours are available for download in a variety of formats.

 To reach the Daniels Nature Center, park in the Russian Ridge Open Space Preserve parking lot located on the corner of the Skyline Boulevard (Highway 35) and Page Mill/Alpine Road intersection (across Skyline Boulevard on the right) and walk through the pedestrian tunnel to the Nature Center.

 Events and Activities

-To find out about current activities at nearby Russian Ridge and Skyline Ridge Preserves check out the Calendar of Activities.
+Find out about current activities at nearby Russian Ridge and Skyline Ridge Preserves.

-Volunteer to be a Nature Center Host or an Outdoor Education Leader at the Nature Center; Contact the Docent Programs Manager at 650-691-1200.
+Find out how to volunteer as a Nature Center Host or an Outdoor Education Leader at the Nature Center.